Hari-uwa/Web_dev22/README.md

 ## 2. Design of Numberloo

 ### Registration Page
-- First time Numberloo users have the option the register their account on our game
+- First time Numberloo users have the option to register their account on our game
 - There is no requirements on the length of password or username, as we want the process of logging in and registering to be as smooth and easy as possible
 - Once the user set up a unique username and a password, this data will be sent to our server database.
 The user will be redirected to the sign in page